StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 {% hint style="info" %}
 * Import is intended to be a one-off action - importing multiple times might result in duplicate configuration entries.
 This behavior applies to importing nodes without any identifier.
-* Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack will not be included in configuration export files - **all configuration items will be unlocked after import**.
+* Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack won't be included in configuration export files - **all configuration items will be unlocked after import**.
 {% endhint %}

 {% tabs %}